 Karpowicz spent his youth in Białystok.
 When he finished high school, he moved to Warsaw to study.
 It was then that he started travelling.
-First he went to Christian Africa: Coptic Egypt, Nubia and Ethiopia.
+First, he went to Christian Africa: Coptic Egypt, Nubia and Ethiopia.
 The latter became his passion.
 He learned the language and became a translator of Amharic.
 Karpowicz said in an interview with Culture.pl

 This is my most favourite place in the world outside Poland.
 Except that it is terribly tiring.
 Holidays in Ethiopia mean at least a week of rehabilitation.
 One is never alone there, crowds, poverty, and other tiring factors are all around.

 During his studies, he learned Spanish, but he was not drawn to the Latin world.
 Nevertheless, he lived in Costa Rica for several years, where he worked as a translator.
-He returned only after the premiere of Niehalo, and a year later, he published two books – the fictional Cud [Miracle] and Nowy kwiat cesarza [The Emperor’s New Flower].
+He returned only after the premiere of Niehalo, and a year later, he published two books – the fictional Cud (Miracle, trans. by A.P.) and Nowy Kwiat Cesarza (The Emperor’s New Flower, trans. by A.P.).

 The World of the Living Dead

 Once more the writer captivated with irony and stylistic intensity.
-The quintessence of his ironic and vehement style is Miracle, released almost at the same time as The Emperor’s New Flower.
+The quintessence of his ironic and vehement style is Cud, released almost at the same time as Nowy Kwiat Cesarza.
 Though the main character dies on the first page of the novel, he does not vanish into the shadows.
 His body, which is taken to the hospital, maintains a constant temperature of 36.7 degrees Celsius, and a young doctor falls in love with the body, who becomes an object of scientific interest.
 Random people also visit the hospital to witness the miracle.

 Exercises in Sincerity